bpucker/CoExpPhylo/README.md

 Collection of scripts associated with co-expression and phylogenetic analysis approach.

-## Find groups of similar sequences that show co-expression with orthologs
+## Combination of co-expression and orthology

 Based on defined genes in different species, this script searches for co-expressed genes in that species.
 The predefined genes of different species should be orthologs.
 To find out if the co-expressed genes are also orthologs, a phylogenetic tree is constructed.
 This allows to harness the available transcriptome data sets across species borders.
 If gene expression networks are conserved across species, the sequences identified through co-expression should cluster in phylogenetic trees that are constructed in the final step.